 As can be seen, there is a clear SSSEP response at 26Hz, which is strongest around electrodes F1 and FC1.
 Previous research using vibrotactile stimulation at 21Hz have also found the scalp topography of the activation to be most pronounced over mid-frontal distributions (Porcu et al., 2014; Timora & Budd, 2018), in line with the scalp topography seen here.
 Given these finding of a distinct 26Hz signal and mid-frontal scalp location, it appears appropriate for 26Hz to be used as the vibration frequency in the proposed study.

 Figure 3.
 Averaged Pilot Data showing peak frequency at 26Hz, centred between electrodes F1 and FC1.
 The spectrum is derived from electrode FC1.
+Saturation bar represents signal to noise ratio (SNR).

 Pilot data were also collected using the vibrotactile stimulator at 26Hz to make sure that the illusory experience is not affected by the addition of vibrotactile input.
 Pilot data were collected from 4 additional healthy participants, who underwent the same experimental protocol as mentioned in the “Experimental Procedure” section, but without EEG caps fitted.
 Illusory experience was calculated using the median of both illusion scores for each participant minus their median control scores, as per the preprocessing steps regarding the control index, and then the data were averaged over participants to give the results seen in Figure 4.
 As can be seen, there is a greater subjective experience of the resizing illusion, indexed by participant’s illusion score, in both experimental conditions (UV average = 64.25; MS average = 67.88) compared to both control conditions (NI average = 32.38; NIT average = 24.13).
 Scores below 50 are indicative of disagreement of experience of the illusion, whilst a score of 50 is a neutral option regarding the illusion experience, and scores above 50 are indicative of agreement of experiencing the illusion.
-This therefore shows that the addition of the vibrotactile stimulation does not remove the experience of the resizing illusion and can therefore be used in the proposed study to elicit SSEPs without affecting the subjective illusory experience of the resizing illusion.
+This therefore shows that the experience of illusory resizing is maintained when vibrotactile stimulation is added to the procedure and can therefore be used in the proposed study to elicit SSEPs without affecting the subjective illusory experience of the resizing illusion.

 Figure 4.
 Averaged Illusion score for each condition.
 Error bars represent standard errors.
 NI represents the non-Illusion condition, NIT refers to the non-illusion tactile condition, UV refers to the unimodal-visual condition, and MS refers to the multisensory condition.